Back to cases

 The Impact: Measurable Learning Gains

-• 63% Reduction in Instructor Grading Time: Automated evaluation handled the majority of assessments.
+• 63% Reduction in Instructor Grading Time: Automated evaluation handled 81% of all assessment submissions, freeing instructors from approximately 14 hours of weekly grading per course track.

 Why Laravel Was the Right Choice